deepakbca/rsvp/readme.txt

 Stable tag: 1.9.0

 Easy to use rsvp plugin originally created for weddings but could be used for other events.

+== Custom fork notes ==
+** PLEASE DO NOT USE THIS FORK FOR PRODUCTION AS I WILL NOT BE MAINTAINING IT LONG TERM **

+This fork is available under GPLV2 for anyone who wants to cherry pick/modify what I have done.

+This is a custom fork created by me (deepakbca) to suit my highly specific needs.
+I am primarily a C/C++/Java developer and know little PHP/JS/etc., so there may be some bugs in my code and it is probably not pretty.

+I wish to thank the original developer [mdedev] for creating this amazing plug-in and once my wedding is done, I will see if I can find time to push some of my more useful generic changes back into mainline.

+My needs (in addition to mainline):
+1. Simple UI for those unfamiliar with computers
+2. Ability to have an attendee control all their guests, with no option for guests to make changes
+3. Custom guest count per attendee
+4. Security via passcodes (so that guest A cannot see B's RSVP).
+This while NOT requiring an initial passcode 4a.
+New Registration is not an option here due to #3 as guest count needed to be controlled
+5. Full summary emails for guest and administrator
+6. Full summary shown to guest upon RSVP
+7. Ability to remind guests of forgotten passcodes

+Main changes in this fork:
+- Email field is mandatory
+- Added option to hide email field for guests
+- Always allow editing for guests (this was also done in mainline for 1.9.0 and merged in)
+- Moved main rsvp to single line, same as additional questions
+- Custom guest count, with add button only being shown initially if attendee is in a position to add more
+- Make private questions visible to associated attendees (this is no longer used/tested as we ended up inviting everyone to the ceremony)
+- Disable kids meal option for main attendee as invites would only go to adults and added option for guest kids meal
+- Better email summary and a summary after RSVP
+- Passcode reminder facility, along with display of masked email address for security
+- Disabled guest modification of RSVPs

 == Description ==